 I am broadly interested in understanding mechanisms of ecosystem resilience.
 Currently, I am working to further our knowledge of interactions between humans and ecosystems in order to better inform conservation of coral reefs and lake biodiversity in a changing environment.
 I do this by conducting research expeditions, using statistical modelling to disentangle large data sets, and implementing genomic and bioinformatic approaches to support conservation decisions.

-I conducted my PhD in the Baum Lab at the University of Victoria, where my thesis research focused on how human and environmental impacts can affect interactions between corals and their symbiotic algae (Symbiodinium).
+I conducted my PhD in the Baum Lab at the University of Victoria, where my thesis research focused on how human and environmental impacts affect interactions between corals, their symbiotic algae (family Symbiodiniaceae), and associated microbes.

 When I'm not working on my research, I like to swim, garden, hike, and SCUBA dive.